Nukesor/pueue/README.md

 #### Prebuild Binaries

 Statically linked (if possible) binaries for Linux (incl.
-ARM), Mac OS and Windows are built on each release.
+ARM), Mac OS and Windows are built on each release. \

-You can download the binaries for the client and the daemon (`pueue` and `pueued`) for each release on the [release page](https://github.com/Nukesor/pueue/releases).
+You can download the binaries for the client and the daemon (`pueue` and `pueued`) for each release on the [release page](https://github.com/Nukesor/pueue/releases). \
 Just download both binaries for your system, rename them to `pueue` and `pueued` and place them in your \$PATH/program folder.

 #### Via Cargo

-You'll need Rust version `>=1.48`
+Pueue is built for the current `stable` Rust version.
+It might compile on older versions, but this isn't tested or officially supported.

 ```bash
 cargo install pueue